Plan equitable, inclusive

 Lighting

 Roadway streetlights illuminate roadways and sidewalks which can improve both traffic safety as well as public safety.
-This application allows community members to request street lighting on the local streets within their neighborhood.
+This program allows community members to request the installation of street lighting on the local streets within their neighborhood.

 You can also download the Application & FAQs: